The Stewarts of Gartnafuaran

 - Mary Stewart

 - Samuel Stewart, md.
-Alice Atchison (perhaps widow of his brother James)
+Alice Atchison (widow of his brother James)

 - Joseph Stewart, married 1st Margaret Thompson, 2nd Hannah Hescock.